History of Robert the Haunted Doll

 "Robert did it, Robert did it I tell you!"

 Key West, Florida.
 It's not that unusual for a young child to have an imaginary friend or two.
 Often times parents think it cute?
-A mischievous little friend a friend to take the blame for some minor wrong doings.
-In fact there are parents that will claim a good imagination can be a healthy thing.
+A mischievous little friend a friend to take the blame for some minor wrongdoings.
+In fact, there are parents that will claim a good imagination can be a healthy thing.
 However, what happens when the child starts to be tormented by that imaginary friend?
-To the point that the child can't sleep the night through without the friend awaking them to play?
-What happens when the play becomes ruff, and frightening to the child?
+To the point that the child can't sleep the night through without the friend waking them to play?
+What happens when the play becomes rough, and frightening to the child?
 So it goes - this is the story of Robert.
 The story begins in the home of Mr., and Mrs. Thomas Otto, the year 1896.
 It was well known that the Otto's mistreated their servants, and were not the kindest of people.
 The Otto's would soon regret treating their employees disrespectful.
-Especially one house maid, that sought to take her revenge.
+Especially one housemaid, that sought to take her revenge.

 What Made Robert Different From Other Dolls?